-- Simple habits like adjusting the thermostat, sealing leaks, and using LEDs can cut energy bills by 10-30% with little cost.
+- Simple habits like changing your thermostat, fixing air leaks, and using LED lights can cut energy bills by 10-30% without spending much money.

-- Smart tech saves energy but requires higher upfront costs and longer payback periods.
+- Smart tech saves energy but costs more money upfront and takes longer to pay for itself.

-- Combining smart tech with energy-saving habits maximizes savings and efficiency.
+- Using smart tech along with energy-saving habits gives you the best savings and efficiency.

 Home Energy Use Breakdown | Percentage of Total Energy Use |